ragaeeb/baburchi/README.md

 ---

 Built with ❤️ using TypeScript and Bun.
-Optimized for Arabic text processing and OCR post-processing.
+Optimized for Arabic text processing, OCR post-processing, and noise detection.